5/1/2025

 speaker

 Hey, good morning.
 Thanks for squeezing me in.
-I guess, I wanted, if we were to put tariffs aside, maybe a follow up to Andrew's question earlier in 2026.
-I just maybe wanted to take your pulse on whether or not if we put tariffs aside, you would have felt better about the ability to grow EPS next year.
-And I guess I asked because in the prepared remarks, cocoa is still high, but it has retreated and it doesn't seem like your stance on the outlook for cocoa prices has changed at all.
-And then Michelle, I think you did mention elasticities have been a lot better than the minus one you were assuming in the guide.
-So, if we were to put tariffs aside again, I know it's challenging and who knows what will happen, but I guess in the base business, do you feel better about the ability to grow earnings in the base business absent tariffs?
+I guess, you know, I wanted, if we were to put tariffs aside, maybe a follow-up to Andrew's question earlier in 2026, I just maybe wanted to take your pulse on, you know, whether or not if we put tariffs aside, you would feel, you would have felt better about the ability to grow EPS next year.
+And I guess I ask because In the prepared remarks, you know, COCO is still high, but it has retreated, and it doesn't seem like your stance on the outlook for COCO prices has changed at all.
+And then, Michelle, I think you did mention elasticities have been a lot better than the minus one you were assuming in the guide.
+So, you know, if we were to put tariffs aside, again, I know it's challenging and who knows what will happen, but I guess in the base business, you know, do you feel better about the ability to grow earnings in the base business absent tariffs?

 speaker

-And it definitely feels better without tariffs.
-So I'll say that equitably.
-Do we still see a path though until a level of confidence about a path to earnings growth if we take tariffs to the side with the base business?
-I think yes, based on where cocoa prices are today.
-And again, that's gonna require some aggressive action.
-That as Michelle said earlier, those actions are teed up.
+It definitely feels better without tariffs.
+I'll say that equivalently.
+Do we still see a path, though, and feel a level of confidence about a path to earnings growth if we take tariffs to the side with the base business?
+I think yes, based on where COCO prices are today.
+And again, that's going to require some aggressive action.
+As Michelle said earlier, those actions are teed up.
 We'll talk more about that as we get further into the year.
 But from a base business standpoint, our view hasn't changed for 2016.

 speaker

-Okay, that's helpful, thanks.
-And then maybe just a quick follow up as it relates to tariffs, the 100 million that you cited unmitigated, does that assume that we, for cocoa in particular, does that assume we stay at that 10% paused tariff rate for some of the countries were a bit higher initially?
+Okay, that's helpful.
+Thanks.
+And then maybe just a quick follow-up.
+As it relates to tariffs, the $100 million that you cited unmitigated, does that assume that we, for COCO in particular, does that assume we stay at that 10% paused tariff rate for, you know, some of the countries were a bit higher initially?
 So can you just clarify whether that would assume we stay at the 10% rate?

 speaker